Jo37973/Daily-Planner/README.md

 *

 # Usage
-* This site and code will be used for my Coding Bootcamp Homework 5 assignment.
+* This site and code will be used for my UCI Coding Bootcamp Homework 5 assignment.

 # Credits
 * Joanna Pastcan 2021